About NFU

 founding_10

 NFU was founded by ten family farmers in 1902 as the Farmers Educational Cooperative Union of America in Point, Texas.
 After its founding, NFU advocated for increased co-operative rights, fair market access for farmers, direct election of senators and voting rights for women.
 These efforts also led to the enactment of the Federal Farm Loan Act, which established twelve Federal Land Banks.
-NFU has always worked to protect and enhance the economic well-being and quality of life for family farmers, fishers, ranchers and rural communities through the advocacy of policy positions developed by the grassroots membership and adopted as official policy at our national convention.
+NFU has always worked to protect and enhance the economic well-being and quality of life for family farmers, ranchers and rural communities through the advocacy of policy positions developed by the grassroots membership and adopted as official policy at our national convention.
 National Farmers Union helps the family farmer address profitability issues and monopolistic practices.

 In 1931 the organization established the Farmers Union Central Exchange, which would later become Cenex Harvest States.
 During the 1940s, NFU campaigned to make school lunches permanent, and was a founding member of Cooperative for American Remittances to Europe (CARE).
 In 1966, NFU worked to fight poverty by founding Green Thumb (now known as Experience Works), which secures employment for low-income and older workers.
 During the 1970s, NFU was influential in the development of rural health systems, and was also included as part of the World Hunger Action Council.
 In 1980, the organization advocated for the implementation of a capital gains tax on foreign owners of US farmland.